Geothermal

 Exploration drilling took place in 2022 and 2023, with further testing of the waters throughout 2023 and 2024.
 After positive exploration results, a decision was made to progress this to a pre-commercial lithium production facility.

+As part of our ongoing commitment to proactive community engagement, we have held several community information sessions to date.
 Our team presented the plans, updates, and discussed any questions regarding the planning application before its submission.
-This event allowed local residents to learn about the potential for the environmentally responsible extraction of lithium from the waters that run deep beneath the surface of Cross Lanes, following the positive test results from Cornish Lithium’s recent exploration borehole at this site.
+This event allowed local residents to learn about the potential for the environmentally responsible extraction of lithium from the waters that run deep beneath the surface of Cross Lanes, following the positive test results from Cornish Lithium’s recent exploration well at this site.

 Further sessions will be held as the project progresses.